 The content and materials provided by speakers should provide (where applicable) a balanced view across all relevant options related to the content area.
 Content must be based on scientific evidence and free of sponsor influence.
 Description of therapeutic options must utilize generic names and not reflect exclusivity and product branding.
 In those circumstances where there is only one product or drug, a fair assessment must be presented to learners.

 Interactivity:

-The learning delivery/format is to be in alignment with the learning needs and program objectives.
-The RCPSC and CFPC accreditation requires a minimum of 25% of the total education time of each session to be allocated for interactive learning.
+The learning delivery/format must align with the learning needs and program objectives.
+The RCPSC and CFPC accreditation require a minimum of 25% of the total education time of each session to be allocated for interactive learning.